You're at: http://webpages.charter.net/123goto/map.htm

 what "half value layer" (HVL) means with respect to beta.
 I thought that

 the intensity of beta electrons was only "depopulated" to 50% by an HVL

 (at whatever associated KeV), but that the energies of the remnant beta

 stayed the same.
 (Obviously, gamma behaves on the depopulation model, since

-of a "nuclear medicine"/imaging patient.)
+the living body of a "nuclear medicine"/imaging patient.)

 September - 2013b